-We have been working hard to ensure that the goals and objectives of Council's Strategic Plan have been met.
+Since 2016, we have been working hard to ensure that the goals and objectives of Council's Strategic Plan have been met.
 We are seeing a lot of progress with many significant accomplishments in 2019 as detailed throughout this report.